 Information Sources and Research on the Middle East:

 A major part of the Center’s function is to provide a reliable source of information to the public and the media.
 The resources have selected audiences in mind: scholars, students, teachers, media, and members of the general public.
 Resources for research include reference works and primary sources from Middle Eastern countries on line.
+Be sure to also check out the Middle East and Islamic Studies Library Guides.
 In addition, a bibliography of recommended fundamental texts is provided for those beginning to study the Middle East or those widen their knowledge.
 Many other items are available from the web calendar (materials or recordings related to events) or can be downloaded.A number of selections are held in OSU’s library system.
 Those with OSU usernames and passwords can access them directly from home.
 Students, faculty members, and staff members affiliated with OhioLINK institutions can request books online, view journal articles online, search authoritative databases, and make use of other OhioLINK services that enhance research and education.
 See OhioLINK Catalog and online borrowing for instructions on how to order materials through Ohiolink and pick them up at your library.
-Teachers can request access to the collection (see contact info below).